datacarpentry/image-processing/episodes/10-multidimensional-data.md

    labelled
    volume.

-You will need to recall concepts from the [*thresholding*](07-thresholding.md) and the [*connected components analysis*](08-connected-components.md) Episodes.
+You will need to recall concepts from the [*Thresholding*](07-thresholding.md) and the [*Connected Components Analysis*](08-connected-components.md) episodes.
 Hints:

 - The 3D blurred nuclei volume we have just calculated makes a good starting point.
 - `ski.morphology.remove_small_objects()` is useful for removing small objects in masks.
 In 3D the `min_size` parameter specifies the minimum number of voxels a connected component should contain.
 - In 3D we typically use `connectivity=3` (as opposed to `connectivity=2` for 2D data).
-- `ski.measure.regionprops()` we calulate the properties of connected components in 3D.
+- `ski.measure.regionprops()` can be used to calulate the properties of connected components in 3D.
   The returned `"area"` property gives the volume of each object in voxels.

 :::::::::::::::::::::::::::::::::::::::  solution